 Among the many properties of this component we can say that it is antiplatelet, anti-edemas, anti-vomiting, carminative, antacid, antioxidant, gastroprotective, gastroregenerative, antibacterial, antifungal, antiseptic, antiviral, herbicide, pesticide, insecticide, insect-repellent, vermifuge, anesthetic, sedative, fragrant and flavoring properties.

 In natural medicine, many of these properties have been used to remedy many diseases.
 Among the main virtues there is its ability to eliminate pain and inflammation, which occurs because this component inhibits nerve transmission between cells and the synthesis of prostaglandins.
 Among all we can mention the following:

-- Diarrhea in travel: The clove is rich in astringent properties.
+Diarrhea in travel: Clove is rich in astringent properties.
 Traditionally it has been used to stop diarrhea, especially that which occurs in travel (Follow the previous treatment)

-- Intestinal Worms: The clove has been extensively used as a vermifuge to expel intestinal worms.
+Intestinal Worms: Clove has been extensively used as a vermifuge to expel intestinal worms.
 (Infusion for 15 minutes of a clove spoonful per liter of water.
 Take three glasses a day between meals)

 - Respiratory Diseases: Clove has expectorant, antibacterial and anti-inflammatory properties, reason why it constitutes a good remedy in the treatment of the more common respiratory anomalies.
 Among all of them we can mention:

 Bronchitis: Clove is a good expectorant and antiinflammatory, which can be used to reduce inflammation of the bronchi and expel mucus.
 (15 minutes infusion of a spoonful of cloves per liter of water.
 (Drink three glasses a day)